-Current investor initiatives (divest-invest and portfolio carbon management) have already demonstrated considerable value in the signals they send to carbon intensive companies and governments/the public, and can offset risks in particular sectors.
-But the direct impact they have on systemic climate-related risk is limited.
+Current investor initiatives (divest-invest and portfolio carbon management) have already demonstrated considerable value in the signals they send to carbon intensive companies, governments and the public and can offset risks in particular sectors.
+The direct impact they have on systemic climate-related risk is, however, limited.

 The only means of reducing systemic climate risk is to make a rapid transition to a low carbon economy.
 According to Mercer, a 2° scenario may not even have negative return implications for long-term diversified investors at a total portfolio level.
-Investors therefore, have an important role to play, alongside governments, in bringing about this transition.
+Investors therefore, have little to lose and a lot to gain from such a transition and have an important role to play, alongside governments, in bringing it about.
 Through forceful stewardship they can require the companies of which they are owners to produce business plans consistent with this transition and with operating in a world where warming does not exceed 2°C: in shorthand we call this a "2° Transition Plan".

-The proposed forceful stewardship guidelines allow investors to fulfil their fiduciary responsibilities to future as well as current beneficiaries, in adopting risk management strategies fit for the 21st century.
+The proposed forceful stewardship guidelines allow investors to fulfil their fiduciary responsibilities to future as well as current beneficiaries by adopting risk management strategies fit for the 21st century.
 Following these guidelines curbs the threat of legal action by beneficiaries concerned over material risk management failures and is a cost-effective means of supporting system change.
 Using the phrase forceful stewardship or something similar is helpful but acting in accordance with the guidelines is what really counts.

-Climate Risks to the Financial System
+Climate Risks to the Financial System1

-By Howard Covington
+By Howard Covington2